Table of Contents

 2p | Deconstruction of #24HourTown begins… Care to help? |

-And the #24HOP proudly continues its fundraising efforts for Bag It, helping recently diagnosed cancer patients receive all the tools and knowledge needed to empower themselves and conquer fear associated with cancer.
+And the #24HOP proudly continues its fundraising efforts for Bag It, helping recently diagnosed cancer patients receive all the tools and knowledge needed to empower themselves and conquer the fear associated with cancer.

 See ya trailside,